Phoenix Arcade Game Review

 Level 2 Fast Bullets

-The second allowed multiple bullets, and you could wipe out most of the aliens in the first few seconds.
-The last aliens would try and ambush you by lurking next to your ship where you couldn’t shoot them, but a well timed force field activation could dispatch them.
+The second stage of Phoenix allowed multiple bullets, and you could wipe out most of the aliens in the first few seconds before they start dive-bombing.
+Like the first screen, the last aliens would try and ambush you by lurking next to your ship at the bottom of the screen.

 Level 3 & 4 Eggs & Birds